cositools/cosi-data-challenges/README.md

 3. Detect nuclear line emission from young supernova remnants in the Galaxy
 4. Probe explosion physics in the core of supernovae

 The tools needed to complete most of these challenges are demonstrated in the [511 imaging](https://github.com/cositools/cosipy/tree/main/docs/tutorials/image_deconvolution/511keV/ScAttBinning) and [511 spectral fit](https://github.com/cositools/cosipy/tree/main/docs/tutorials/spectral_fits/extended_source_fit) notebooks.
-For the <sup>44</sup>Ti data challenge you will need the [Crab spectral fit](https://github.com/cositools/cosipy/tree/main/docs/tutorials/spectral_fits/continuum_fit/crab), [Crab imaging](https://github.com/cositools/cosipy/tree/main/docs/tutorials/image_deconvolution/Crab/ScAttBinning), and [GRB localization](https://github.com/cositools/cosipy/tree/main/docs/tutorials/ts_map) notebooks since Cas A is modeled as a point source.
+For the <sup>44</sup>Ti data challenge you will need the [Crab spectral fit](https://github.com/cositools/cosipy/tree/main/docs/tutorials/spectral_fits/continuum_fit/crab), [Crab imaging](https://github.com/cositools/cosipy/tree/main/docs/tutorials/image_deconvolution/Crab/ScAttBinning), and [GRB localization](https://github.com/cositools/cosipy/tree/main/docs/tutorials/ts_map) notebooks.

-### DC3 Goals:
+### DC4 Goals:
-- Image the <sup>26</sup>Al (1.8 MeV) diffuse emission
-- Fit the spectral shape of the Galactic 1.8 MeV line and detect the Doppler shift of the line in the disk
-- Image the <sup>60</sup>Fe diffuse emission at 1173 keV and 1332 keV
+- Estimate the Galactic 60Fe/26Al ratio
-- Fit the two <sup>60</sup>Fe decay lines to find the total mass of <sup>60</sup>Fe in the Galaxy
+- Determine the mass of 26Al in three massive star groups
-- Extract the <sup>26</sup>Al/<sup>60</sup>Fe ratio and its uncertainty
-- Detect the <sup>26</sup>Al and <sup>60</sup>Fe emission from the Cygnus region and measure widths of the gamma-ray line emissions
+- Sky survey of 44Ti point sources
-- Determine the mass of <sup>44</sup>Ti in Cas A from the 1157 keV line emission
+- Spectral analysis of 44Ti in Cas A

-- _Stretch goal:_ Cross-correlate the <sup>26</sup>Al 1.8 MeV spatial distribution with the 511 keV emission from Galactic positron annihilation
-- _Stretch goal:_ Detect and characterize the different non-gaussian line profiles of the <sup>44</sup>Ti 1157 keV line for Cas A
+**⚠️ Pending:** Need to update info about included sources and models. <br />
 We have modeled the diffuse emission from <sup>26</sup>Al and <sup>60</sup>Fe in our Galaxy assuming they follow the distribution of massive stars and are in agreement with INTEGRAL/SPI observations.
 We have also included a model for the <sup>26</sup>Al and <sup>60</sup>Fe emission from the Cygnus region.
 We have simulated the <sup>44</sup>Ti decay from Cas A with 5 different spectral line profiles to test the resolving power of COSI.
-Access to the response files and the simulated source and background files, including the full Wasabi path, is detailed in the [data-products](data-products/README.md) page
+Information for how to access the mock dataset and all other needed files is provided in the [data-products](data-products/README.md) page.

 **The challenges will use the following detector response files:**
-- Response26Al.o4.e1805_1812.s10036231691364.m1045.filtered.nonsparse.binnedimaging.imagingresponse_nside16.area.good_chunks.h5.gz
+- Response26Al.o4.e1805_1812.s10036231691364.m1045.filtered.nonsparse.binnedimaging.imagingresponse.h5
 - extended_source_response_Al26_merged.h5.gz
-- Response60FeHigh.o4.e1329_1336.s10201526728102.m1287.filtered.nonsparse.binnedimaging.imagingresponse_nside16.area.good_chunks.h5.gz
+- Response60FeHigh.o4.e1329_1336.s10201526728102.m1287.filtered.nonsparse.binnedimaging.imagingresponse.h5
-- Response60FeLow.o4.e1170_1176.s9552269354945.m1188.filtered.nonsparse.binnedimaging.imagingresponse_nside16.area.good_chunks.h5.gz
+- Response60FeLow.o4.e1170_1176.s9552269354945.m1188.filtered.nonsparse.binnedimaging.imagingresponse.h5
 - extended_source_response_Fe60_low_merged.h5.gz
 - extended_source_response_Fe60_high_merged.h5.gz
-- Response44Ti.o4.e1154_1160.s9607532021290.m1215.filtered.nonsparse.binnedimaging.imagingresponse_nside16.area.good_chunks.h5.gz
+- Response44Ti.o4.e1154_1160.s9607532021290.m1215.filtered.nonsparse.binnedimaging.imagingresponse.h5
 - extended_source_response_Ti44_merged.h5.gz

 Each gamma-ray line has a different response, and the response files are labeled with each isotope.
 Note that <sup>60</sup>Fe has two separate response files for the two decay lines at 1173 keV and 1332 keV.
 Currently, these two line components cannot be analyzed simultaneously, as desribed in the [Known Caveats and Limitations](#known-caveats-and-limitations) section.
 The pre-computed extended source responses should be used for imaging in Galactic coordinates and the spectral fit notebook when analyzing extended sources (i.e. <sup>26</sup>Al or <sup>60</sup>Fe).